Edge Delta OTLP Source

 Example Configuration

-Create separate OTLP sources for each port to ingest logs, metrics and traces from the collector.
+Create an OTLP source node for the port to ingest logs, metrics and traces.

 nodes: